Bleed American: Accolades and legacy

 Greenwald said Bleed American being certified platinum was one factor in emo reaching mainstream media attention in mid-2002, alongside Vagrant Records having significant sales figures on its releases and Dashboard Confessional appearing on MTV Unplugged.
 In addition, Jimmy Eat World became the first emo act to have significant success at radio and on the charts.
 Greenwald mentioned that with Bleed American being their "poppiest, most universal album to date," the band "broke out of the indie/emo ghetto, but by doing so, they also defined its sound 'as' emo for hundreds of thousands of new listeners".
 My Chemical Romance worked with Trombino for a test session for Three Cheers for Sweet Revenge (2004) as the members loved Bleed American.
 Five of the album's songs were covered by Australian acts for the tribute album Sing It Back: A Tribute to Jimmy Eat World (2015).

-Q listed Bleed American as one of the best 50 albums of 2001, while Consequence of Sound ranked it at number nine on their list of the top 10 albums of the year.
+Q listed Bleed American as one of the best 50 albums of 2001, while Consequence of Sound ranked it at number nine on their list of the top 10 albums of the year, and CMJ New Music Report included it on their unnumbered list.
 The album was included in Rock Sound's 101 Modern Classics list at number 48.
 In 2013, it was ranked at number 429 on NME's The 500 Greatest Albums of All Time list.
 The publication also listed the album as one of "20 Pop Punk Albums Which Will Make You Nostalgic", as well as one of "20 Emo Albums That Have Resolutely Stood The Test Of Time".
 The album was ranked at number 183 on Spin's "The 300 Best Albums of the Past 30 Years (1985–2014)" list.
 In 2017, Rolling Stone ranked it at number 25 on their list of the 50 Greatest Pop-Punk Albums.
-"Sweetness" appeared on a best-of emo songs list by Vulture.
-"A Praise Chorus", "Bleed American", "The Middle" and "Sweetness" were ranked at numbers 85, 12, 9 and 3, respectively, on Alternative Press list of the best 100 singles from the 2000s.